 PTSD is a serious issue that needs everyone’s attention as it is estimated that there are 22 veteran suicides per day due to unresolved emotional difficulties.
 EFF set out to reduce veteran suicide and has worked diligently to fund well equipped treatment teams.
 The EFF board of directors is a group of volunteers working tirelessly to find funding through local fund raisers, community support, and a few grants.

-To provide equine-assisted PTSD treatment to current and former U.S. service members, regardless of the source of trauma or their characterization of service, at no charge to the service member.
+To provide Equine-assisted Post Traumatic Stress (PTS) treatment to current and former U.S. Service Members and First Responders, regardless of the source of trauma or characterization of military service, at no charge to the client.